levnikmyskin/that_metric_timeline/README.md

  * Create a `.tmt/tmt_db.json` file which will be used as a database;
  * Create a `.tmt/snapshots` directory, where code snapshot backups will be saved.
 A symlink `.tmt/snapshots/last` will also be created and will always point to the last snapshot taken.
 See the [Snapshots](#snapshots) section for more details.

-Should you want to change where all of this is saved, check the [Custom configuration](#custom-configuration).
+Should you want to change where all of this is saved, check the [Custom configuration](#custom-configuration) section.
 Code examples are provided in the `examples` folder in this repository.
 More examples will be added in the future.

 [^1]: Code backup is taken as a "snapshot".
 It means that the first time it will be a standard copy of all your files (you can provide a `.gitignore` file to ignore files).
 The following backups will only copy new and changed files, while everything else is copied as a hard-link (therefore not occupying space on your disk).